okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 </div>

 This guide shows you how to set up your Okta org to support the embedded SDK or the embedded widget with SDK solutions.
-Ensure that you [get set up](#get-set-up) with Okta and [set up your Okta org for your use case](#set-up-your-okta-org-for-your-use-case) before you [download and set up the SDK, widget, and sample app](<StackSnippet snippet="downloadguideuri" inline />).
+Ensure that you [get set up](#get-set-up) with Okta and [set up your Okta org for your use case](#set-up-your-okta-org-for-your-use-case) before you <StackSnippet snippet="downloadguideuri" inline />.

 ## Get set up